 - Research the signs of overdose so that you can recognize the symptoms and make appropriate interventions should such a situation occur.

-- Research treatment options that have proven to be successful in helping others overcome addictions to heroin.
+- Research rehab options that have proven to be successful in helping others overcome addictions to heroin.

 - Talk to your loved one.
 While this can be an intimidating thing to do, it is important to recognize that such a confrontation can mean the difference between life and death.
 If appropriate, enlist the help of other important people in your loved one’s life.